TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement-enable.md

 ### **"You have requested to create an update configuration on a machine that is not registered for Update Management"**

-* This issue is commonly related to Scope Configuration
+* This issue is commonly related to Scope Configuration:

   * Option 1) [Update the scope configuration](https://docs.microsoft.com/azure/automation/automation-onboard-solutions-from-automation-account#scope-configuration) to add the desired machines
   * Option 2) (Recommended) [Disable Scope Configuration](https://docs.microsoft.com/azure/automation/automation-onboard-solutions-from-automation-account#all-available-and-future-machines) and register all machines in the workspace for Update Management